dlt-hub/dlt/docs/website/blog/2023-11-27-dlt-data-lineage.md

 - Column lineage specifically focuses on tracking and documenting the flow and transformation of individual columns or fields within different tables and views in the data.

-## Project Overview:
+## Project Overview

-In this demo, we will showcase how you can leverage the `dlt` pipeline **[load_info](https://dlthub.com/docs/running-in-production/running#inspect-and-save-the-load-info-and-trace)** to create table, row and column lineage for your data.
+In this demo, we showcase how you can leverage the `dlt` pipeline **[load_info](https://dlthub.com/docs/running-in-production/running#inspect-and-save-the-load-info-and-trace)** to create table, row and column lineage for your data.
 The code for the demo is available on [GitHub](https://github.com/dlt-hub/demo-data-lineage).

-The `dlt` load_info encapsulates useful information pertaining the loaded data.
+The `dlt` **load_info** encapsulates useful information pertaining the loaded data.
 It contains the pipeline, dataset name, the destination information and list of loaded packages among other elements.
-Within the load_info packages, you will find a list of all tables and columns created at the destination during loading of the data.
+Within the **load_info** packages, you will find a list of all tables and columns created at the destination during loading of the data.
 It can be used to display all the schema changes that occur during data ingestion and implement data lineage.

 We will work with the example of a skate shop that runs an online shop using Shopify, in addition to its physical stores.
 The data from both sources is extracted using `dlt` and loaded into BigQuery.

 ![Data Lineage Overview](https://d1ice69yfovmhk.cloudfront.net/images/data_lineage_overview.jpeg)

 In order to run analytics workloads, we will create a transformed **fact_sales** table using dbt and the extracted raw data.
-The fact_sales table can be used to answer all the sales related queries for the business.
+The **fact_sales** table can be used to answer all the sales related queries for the business.

-The load_info produced by `dlt` for both pipelines is also populated into BigQuery.
-We will use this information to create a Dashboard in Metabase that shows the data lineage for the fact_sales table.
+The **load_info** produced by `dlt` for both pipelines is also populated into BigQuery.
+We will use this information to create a Dashboard in Metabase that shows the data lineage for the **fact_sales** table.

-## Implementing Data Lineage:
+## Implementing Data Lineage

 To get started install `dlt` and dbt: